Link: Apply now for The Blue Business® Plus Credit Card from American Express

 Best Comparable Personal Credit Card

 If you have the card in conjunction with a card earning Citi ThankYou points, like the Citi Premier® Card (review), then rewards can be converted into ThankYou points at a rate of one cent per point.
 That makes this card incredibly versatile, as you can redeem rewards efficiently as cash back or towards travel.

-Alternatively, the Capital One Venture X Rewards Credit Card (review) and Capital One Venture Rewards Credit Card (review) earn 2x Venture miles per dollar spent, which can be transfered to airline and hotel partners.
+Alternatively, the Capital One Venture X Rewards Credit Card (review) and Capital One Venture Rewards Credit Card (review) earn 2x Venture miles per dollar spent, which can be transferred to airline and hotel partners.
 Those are fantastic cards as well, though they do have annual fees.

 The Amex Blue Business Plus Card is one of the most lucrative cards out there.
 It offers 2x Membership Rewards points on the first $50,000 spent every calendar year, all with no annual fee.
 On top of that, the card even offers a welcome bonus, and gets you access to Amex Offers.

 This is also a fantastic “hub” card for holding onto Amex points, in situations where you want to cancel other premium Amex cards but want to hold onto your points.
 This is a card that anyone who is eligible should get, assuming you’re into collecting points.